Prayer, contemplation and faith-based support

 Green Room and Cemetery Lodge Islamic Prayer Room

-The Green Room is open between 7am and 11pm, Monday–Friday during the holy month of Ramadan.
+The Green Room is open between 12pm and 7pm, Monday–Friday.
 As health and safety measures are in place, the capacity is reduced and there are limited ablution facilities.
 Worshippers are expected to wear a mask, bring their own prayer mat and shoe bag; and scan the Test and Trace QR code, when using the prayer space.

 Cemetery Lodge is currently closed.
 Please check this page regularly for any updates.